Here's why Dr. Fauci says the U.S. is 'out of the pandemic phase'

 Vaccinations and infections are giving residual immunity

-Fauci assessed where the country stands in its battle with COVID-19 as the Centers for Disease Control and Prevention announced that because so many people in the U.S. have now caught omicron and other strains of the coronavirus, nearly 60% of the population — and almost 75% of children 11 and younger — now have antibodies to it in their blood.
+Fauci assessed where the country stands in its battle against COVID-19 as the Centers for Disease Control and Prevention announced that because so many people in the U.S. have now caught omicron and other strains of the coronavirus, nearly 60% of the population — including almost 75% of children 11 and younger — now has antibodies to it in their blood.

-Nearly two-and-a-half years into the pandemic, it's not surprising that antibody blood tests would show a high percentage of the U.S. population has had the virus, Fauci said.
-He added that while immunity derived from infection isn't indefinite, it does give people some protection against contracting a severe case in the future.
+More than two years into the pandemic, it's not surprising that antibody blood tests would show that a high percentage of the U.S. population has had the virus, Fauci said.
+He added that while immunity derived from infection isn't indefinite, it does give people some protection against contracting a severe case of COVID-19 in the future.

-The CDC says nearly 220 million people, or 66% of the total population, are fully vaccinated in the U.S. Of that number, 100 million have also gotten their first booster dose.
+The CDC says nearly 220 million people, or 66% of the U.S. population, are fully vaccinated.
+Of that number, 100 million have also gotten their first booster dose.

 When you combine the number of people who've been infected and those who are vaccinated, Fauci said, "you have a rather substantial proportion of the United States population that has some degree of immunity that's residual."